 Here’s a step-by-step guide on how to use an intercom:

-• The tenant answers the call using their in-unit device, their cell phone, or a landline phone.
+- The tenant answers the call using their in-unit device, cell phone, or a landline phone.

-• If the tenant wants to grant access, they press a ‘door open’ button on their intercom device to remotely unlock the door or gate.
+- If the tenant wants to grant access, they press a ‘door open’ button on their intercom device to unlock the door or gate remotely.

 What are the types of intercom systems?

-There are a wide variety of intercom systems currently available.
+A wide variety of intercom systems are currently available.
 Some are wireless, while others are wired.
 Some are designed for apartment use, while commercial intercom systems are intended for commercial buildings.

 Here are the nine most common types of intercom systems: